How to warp a gradient in Photoshop

 Setting the gradient’s Angle and Style

-I’ll leave the Angle of the gradient set to 90 degrees.
-But I’ll change the Style from Linear to Reflected:
+Leave the Angle set to 90 degrees, but change the Style from Linear to Reflected.

 Changing the Style of the gradient to Reflected.